 He also believed that it was through the family that each social class reproduced itself over time.
 Through inheritance, the bourgeois family transmitted its private property from one generation to the next, whilst the proletarian family reproduced the labour force by producing future generations of workers.

-Source: Zaretsky, E, Capitalism, the Family and Personal Life consider when investigating relationships within families and explain how you would deal with this issue in your investigation.
-[4 marks]
+Source: Zaretsky, E, Capitalism, the Family and Personal Life

 From ITEM B, identify and describe ONE way in which Zaretsky saw the family as benefiting capitalist society, including what you know of his perspective on the family.
 [4 marks]